Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 17. Click on the left top corner of Rows and Columns to highlight the entire Table or Query contents (or select a few rows or Columns).

-18. Select Copy from Edit Menu.
+18. Select Copy from the Edit Menu.

 19. Minimize the Datasheet View and Maximize the xlWorkBook Form.

 You can work with the data as you will do in a worksheet, to add another Worksheet, write a formula, do calculations, create Charts, and so on.
-There are certain things that you cannot do here (in this state of the Form) like mark an area of the worksheet as Print Area or do Page Setup changes or Print Preview of the Worksheet.
+There are certain things that you cannot do here (in this state of the Form), like mark an area of the worksheet as Print Area, or do Page Setup changes, or Print Preview of the Worksheet.
 That doesn't mean that we cannot do these things at all.

 Worksheet EDIT or OPEN Mode